 When it comes to bathing your puppy or dog, now is a great time to teach your puppy to enjoy bath time, and have control or agency over the grooming activity.
 As a Fear Free certified dog training professional, we call this teaching cooperative care.
 It greatly reduces an animal’s stress by giving that animal agency (choice and control) over what happens.
 This video and post shares puppy training tips for doing this.

-Now is a great time to teach your puppy to enjoy bath time, and have control over the grooming activity.
-As a Fear Free certified dog training professional, we call this training cooperative care.
-It greatly reduces an animal’s stress by giving that animal agency (choice and control) over what happens.
-This video and post shares puppy training tips for doing this.
 Peaches is a puppy cavalier king Charles spaniel and she DOES NOT like baths.
 Here is the problem with that.
 In her life, she is going to need a lot of baths.
 Bathing your dog or puppy comes with sharing your life with one.
 So, we wanted to start early teaching her cooperative care for grooming.
 This game began the process of teaching Peaches that bath time in the sink is a good thing – at least a neutral thing but even better, a good thing!
 Positive experiences happen as a result of being in the sink.

 And we wanted to build her confidence further by teaching Peaches that she has a voice.
 She has the control to tell us YES, she is ready to be put into the sink, or NO, she does not want to go into the sink in that moment.